rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 ---
 sticker: emoji//1f60b
 ---
+Goals:
+1. Learn more about Mick's past group.
+2. Determine what my discovery will be (from background).
+3.

 Malleus - ME a turtle with a slow British accent.

 Tech - Roommate from "swampish".
 Frill neck lizard folk, viacarys is lizard folk "home".
 A few lizard folk with scars around wrists or ankles around Leunoveon.